wednesdays-trash/matkonot/scrapers/README.md

 python main.py
 ```

 This will get the party started and launch some parallel scrapers.
 You can follow their progress with `tail -f log`.
-A cool `matkonot.db` file will appear at the directory once the fetching has ended, which should be placed under `../server/` before launching the server.
+Once the fetching has ended, a file named `matkonot.db` will appear at this very directory.
+It should be placed under `../server/` before launching the server.